 Coronavirus: Italy’s death toll surges by 475 as over 200,000 cases reported worldwide

-US-Canada border set to close, while Iran sees another jump in fatalities
+US-Canada border set to close, while France and Iran see further jumps in fatalities

 An Airbus A330 aircraft of the French Air Force at the EuroAirport BaselMulhouseFreiburg airport, as six patients infected with the coronavirus are evacuated from Mulhouse hospital to be transported by military plane to Toulon and Marseille.
 Photograph: Getty Images